ShirelSaadonA/mishelsaadon-site/README.md

 - Add backend integration for contact form automation.

 ## 📄 License
-This project is licensed under the **MIT License** – feel free to use and adapt.
+All rights reserved.
+This code is private and may not be copied or reused without permission.